rubygems/rubygems.github.io/_posts/2018-02-24-weak-cryptographic-standards-removal-notice.md

 As of February 2018, almost all HTTPS traffic to RubyGems.org already uses TLSv1.2.
 Based on current usage statistics, we expect this cutoff to impact less than 1.5% of requests made to RubyGems.org.

+### Why disable old versions of TLS?

+There are several reasons, but ultimately all of the reasons come down to keeping HTTPS connections as secure as they claim to be.
+Connections that use TLSv1.0 or TLSv1.1 are no longer considered fully secure by the industry, and it is misleading to allow "secure" connections that are not truly secure.

+The various security issues with older versions of TLS have resulted in industry-wide changes to stop supporting them.
+The [PCI Security Standards Council](https://www.pcisecuritystandards.org) has mandated that any website that processes payments [must stop using TLSv1.0 or TLSv1.1](https://www.pcisecuritystandards.org/documents/Migrating_from_SSL_Early_TLS_Information%20Supplement_v1.pdf).
+As a result of those requirements, developer websites like GitHub and our upstream provider Fastly will also be [removing support for older TLS versions](https://www.fastly.com/blog/phase-two-our-tls-10-and-11-deprecation-plan) by June 30, 2018, at the latest.

+While we don't process payments directly on RubyGems.org, we serve code that is used to process payments.
+To keep our users secure, we will be adopting the same security standards as the PCI SSC and the rest of the industry.

 ### Compatibility check and troubleshooting
 We have created an [automatic SSL check](https://github.com/indirect/ruby-ssl-check/blob/master/check.rb) to tell you whether your Ruby will be able to connect to RubyGems.org after April 30.
 To run that script immediately, use this command: `$ curl -sL https://git.io/vQhWq | ruby`.
 If you’d like more details about the situation, including troubleshooting steps if you run into problems, check out the [Bundler and RubyGems TLS/SSL troubleshooting guide](http://bundler.io/v1.16/guides/rubygems_tls_ssl_troubleshooting_guide.html#why-am-i-seeing-read-server-hello-a).